The Graduate School

 To apply for admission to the Interdisciplinary Ph.D.
 Program in Near and Middle Eastern Studies

 To qualify for application to the Program the applicant will have acquired an M.A. or its equivalent in a discipline or field directly related to the proposed Ph.D. work, a third-year competence in a regional language, and a reading knowledge of a second language pertinent to his/her Ph.D. research.
-To apply for this program, submit the following eithe online or in one packet:
+To apply for this program, submit the following via the online application:

 - Three letters of recommendation submitted online.
 (These should be academic references.
 If possible one should be a language reference, and at least one should be from a scholar familiar with the applicant's work in the humanities, history and/or social sciences.
 Lacking one of these, a professional/employer letter may be submitted.)